“The best thing about being a teacher is that it matters. The hardest thing about being a teacher is that it matters

 If Your answer is Yes to any of the above, You are already ahead of the curve than most Educators!

 It takes years of learning and practice to be a Teacher, but it takes a lot more to be a Great Teacher.
-One needs detailed observation, ability to understand and passion to make someone’s life better.
+One needs detailed observation, the ability to understand and passion to make someone’s life better.
 They say teachers have the power to change lives.
 Teachers have the ability to rightly influence a student to pick the best career option.
 Here are some classic examples of extraordinary teachers who have gone the extra mile to coach their students.